 Know the closing date for objections

 Think about all of the evidence that you can use to support an objection – check your incident log.
-Remember - you do not have to collect all of the evidence in the 15-working day deadline for an objection.
 You can ask to present additional evidence at the hearing.
 But make sure you provide some detail as to why licence applications do not meet the criteria in the Act.

 Get others involved in your objection

 Talk to others in your community who may share your concerns or be affected by the issue of the licence.
 Meet to talk about the application.
 Remember, they don't have to write their own objection - you could do a community objection in the form of a petition.
 See below.

 Think about getting school principals, church ministers, local businesses, and other community leaders involved.
 It doesn't just have to be residents.

 Write your objection letter or petition

 Feel free to use the template below for your objection letter.
 Examples of objection letters for new on-licences, and for on-licence renewals are included.